SeraphinaDawn/task-tracker/README.md

     ```bash
     git clone <repository_address>
     ```
-2. Follow the steps in the project for practice and experimentation.
+2. Follow the steps in the project for practice and experimentation, building on what I've learned.
 3. For Chinese notes, see [Git.md](Git.md).
-4. If you have any questions, please refer to the Git official documentation or online tutorials.
+4. If you have any questions, please refer to the Git official documentation or other online tutorials.
+Feel free to also share any feedback on my approach.

 ## Contribution

 Everyone is welcome to participate in the improvement and refinement of this project.
 If you have any suggestions or contributions, please submit a Pull Request.